EuroProofNet/europroofnet.github.io/_pages/WG6/Genova/meeting.md

 > The aim of this WG is to develop a comprehensive theory of type theories, which (i) accounts for its domain-specific variants and the type theories currently used in proof assistants, and (ii) allows for the modular reasoning about their syntax and semantics.

 The programme will consist mainly of short talks, and plenty of time for discussion.
 The meeting will be in person and is open to anyone interested in type theory.
+Talks can expose published work or work in progress.

 **Invited speakers**